Top 10 Indoor Games for Dogs That Need Motivation

 1. Bubble Chasing

 If there’s something that both dogs and kids love, it’s bubbles.
 This easy indoor dog game is great for dogs that have a lot of energy and a natural hunting instinct.
-If you’re worried about your furry friend eating suds, check out a recipe that uses non-toxic ingredients.
+If you’re worried about your furry friend eating suds, check out a dog-safe bubble recipe that uses non-toxic ingredients.

 These floating intruders are sure to get your dog ready to chase.
 Stick to easy-to-clean spaces, like the kitchen, just in case the bubbles leave behind any soapy residue.